Michael-Kornilich/bitcoin_analysis/README.md

 - install the `requirements.txt` with `pip install -r requirements.txt`
 - have your `kaggle.json` API key (for accessing [kaggle.com](https://www.kaggle.com/)) in your home directory ([More](https://github.com/Kaggle/kagglehub#option-3-read-credentials-from-kagglejson))
 ---
+### In this sript I am answering the following questions about cryptocurrency Bitcoin:

-### This sript answers the Question: If you held Bitcoin for X days, what would your return be?
+* If you held Bitcoin for X days, what would your return be?

-These are calculated by averaging the X days return over the bitcoin price data from 2012 to present day.
+* How do change in price correlate with change in trading volume?
+* ...

 Enjoy!